Tenzin Ösel Hita: Life

+Activities

 In a video posted on YouTube in December 2018, on 27 December 2018 he gave a two-part, 3-hour long talk to students at the FPMT-affiliated Tibetan Buddhist Centre, Institut Vajra Yogini, at Lavaur, near Toulouse, France.

 In November 2019, Hita showed his commitment to supporting the UK Daily Mirror's "Million Trees" Campaign, along with the 14th Dalai Lama and Hollywood legend Richard Gere.
 Tree planting has always been one of Osel’s passions and dreams.
 In January 2020, Osel formally launched the Global Tree Initiative through a WhatsApp chat group.
 People from around the world joined and various committees were established to handle different tasks.
 The goal was set to collect 100,000 tree plantings to offer to the Dalai Lama on July 6, 2020, to celebrate his 85th birthday.

 Documentaries

 A documentary about Hita's life, called The Reluctant Lama, was broadcast on BBC Radio 4 on 28 September 2012.
 The documentary was produced by Beth O'Dea and presented by Jolyon Jenkins.

 A documentary series about Hita's life, called Osel, was released on HBO Max in 2022.